 Attendance Matters: Every Day Counts

-A normal, healthy pupil is expected to achieve an average attendance of greater than 95%.
+A normal, healthy pupil is expected to achieve an attendance rate of greater than 95%.

 The Government classifies less than 90% attendance as persistent absence and requires the child's attendance to be closely monitored.

-- Children should be settled in their classroom by 9am, ready for registration
+- Children should be settled in their classroom before 9am, ready for registration

 - Children arriving after the register has closed will be marked late